nguyenvince/Wildfire-Air-Quality-IoT/README.md

-# Leveraging IOT To Detect Anomalies in Air Quality To Signal Wildfires
+# Wildfire Detection System
+## Leveraging IOT to monitor, analyse, visualize and disseminate information about Air Quality anomalies for detecting wildfires